 I began this blog in 2005 while I was taking care of two young children and my dying mother, so the title, Imperfect Serenity, referred to my struggle to stay spiritually grounded during a difficult time.
-Eventually the title came to include my adventures in eco-justice activism and book publicity.
-As I started publishing my work on Huffington Post and Salon, I stopped posting here often, but many of the topics are still timely, so feel free to poke around.
+Eventually the title came to include my experiences in eco-justice activism, anti-racism work, and book publicity.
+As I started publishing my writing on Huffington Post and Salon, I stopped posting here often, but many of the topics are still timely, so feel free to poke around.

 Just over three years ago, I wrote a blog post questioning whether I could still call myself an activist and reflecting on what type of social engagement I felt drawn to.
 An even earlier post, questioned what kinds of political events I wanted to bring my children to, especially after the Bush Administration demoralized so many of us who opposed the wars Bush started.
 This year I’ve felt a rebirth of my activist spirit and, after a long sojourn from blogging, want to share what has been life giving.
 Ever since [...]

 Last week a friend of mine from Botswana called to say hello.
 Some of you may know the story—that I served there in the Peace Corps in the mid-1980s then lost touch with a dear friend and miraculously reconnected with her a few years ago.
 Anyway, she calls from time to time for a brief chat, which always thrills me.
 Knowing that it’s summer there now and that climate scientists predict that Southern Africa will be hit hard by climate change, I asked if it was hot.
 “Oh my God!” [...]